 When I make satsumaimo gohan, I determine how much satsumaimo to prepare by looking at the size of the sweet potatoes on hand.
 If I’m making two cups of rice, then I’ll use half of a big potato or one whole thin one.

-My kindergarten class will be digging for sweet potatoes later in the month, so satsumaimo gohan will make frequent appearances on the October and November the school lunch menu (and home dinner menu)!
+When I was a kindergarten teacher, I always looked forward to imo hori, or digging for sweet potatoes.
+Satsumaimo gohan made frequent appearances on the October and November the school lunch menu (and home dinner menu)!

 They are praised for the taste and rarity, making them an expensive addition to the dinner table.
 However, they are pleasantly aromatic with a wonderful taste to match, so just 1 stalk or even ½ stalk will do.